Turn Your Waste into Want

 Deborah Schwartzkopf

-In 2013 Deb established Rat City Studios in her hometown of Seattle, WA.
-With a passion to engage and build community through clay she uses her unique skill set to offer educational opportunities.
-As a studio artist, she makes her own fabulous tableware that infuses life with purposeful beauty.
-Her artwork is recognized and showcased nationally.
+As a studio artist, she makes fabulous tableware that infuses life with purposeful beauty.
 Deb was inspired by the guidance of amazing mentors along the way.
-These important relationships helped foster her desire to provide support and mentorship for the growing clay community.
-Her adventurous spirit has taken her across the country and beyond to build a depth of experience, knowledge, and a supportive network.
+These important relationships fostered her desire to engage and build community through clay.
+Her adventurous spirit has taken her across the country and beyond to form a depth of experience, knowledge, and a supportive network.

-With over 15 years of experience, an MFA from Penn State, artwork included in collections (such as the Kamm Teapot Foundation, San Angelo Museum, and the WA State Arts Collection), numerous publications (including Ceramic Monthly, Pottery Making Illustrated, and Studio Potter Magazine), she has been recognized and honored in her career as a maker and is thrilled to be expanding the community.
+With over 15 years of experience, a Master’s of Fine Art at Penn State, artwork included in collections such as the Kamm Teapot Foundation, San Angelo Museum, and the WA State Arts Collection, numerous publications including Ceramic Monthly, Pottery Making Illustrated, and Studio Potter Magazine, she has been recognized and honored in her career as a maker.

 follow us in feedly